All Products

 (Optional) POST /initialize

-Request body: none.
+Request body: None.

-Response body: the return value of Initializer.
+Response body: The return value of the Initializer hook.

 StatusCode

-• 2xx: successful
+• 2xx: Success.

 (Optional) GET /pre-stop

-Response body: the return value of the PreStop hook.
+Response body: The return value of the PreStop hook.

 StatusCode

-• 2xx: successful
+• 2xx: Success.

 import os